-Transportation affects people's lives on a daily basis.
-Whether it is a need to use a form of transportation for accessing work, home, shopping, medical services, recreation and social networking or relying on others to provide goods and services, the transportation system provides a vital link to our modern society.
-Transportation investments can produce significant impacts on community and economic development patterns, public safety and security and the availability of travel choices offered to the public.
-Overall transportation needs can be complex and ever changing so the planning process needs to provide accurate and updated data driven information along with a flexible approach toward addressing various problems and formulating sustainable and cost effective solutions.
+Transportation infrastructure is arguably the most critical segment of public infrastructure.
+Whether it is being used to access employment, homes, commerce, medical services, recreation, or industry, the transportation system serves as the links that bind our modern society together.
+Transportation investments produce significant impacts on community and economic development patterns, public safety and security and the availability of travel choices offered to the public.
+Overall transportation needs can be complex and ever changing so the planning process needs to rely on accurate and current data-driven methods.
+This approach allows for correctly identifying problems and targeting sustainable and cost effective solutions to those problems.
 This plan shall serve as a framework for guiding a transportation planning process that yields positive community results when formulating and assessing transportation options and making the best possible choices.